git/git.github.io/rev_news/drafts/edition-65.md

   at the beginning of June.
 This patches series required a bit of work, but Stolee left out what would have been more difficult to apply to the current code.
-René Scharfe, Stolee, Gábor and Junio commented a bit on it, but didn't found anything that would require a new version of this patch series.
+René Scharfe, Stolee, Gábor and Junio commented a bit on it, but didn't find anything that would require a new version of this patch series.
 So it is now "cooking" in the 'next' branch.

   Stolee's next patch series called
   ["More commit-graph/Bloom filter improvements"](https://lore.kernel.org/git/pull.659.git.1592252093.gitgitgadget@gmail.com/)
-  was about adding a few extra improvements, several of which are rooted in Gábor's original series, even though Gábor's patches did not apply or cherry-pick at all.
-Stolee still credited Gábor as the author of 4 patches out of 8.
+  was about adding a few extra improvements, several of which are rooted in Gábor's original series.
+Even though Gábor's patches did not apply or cherry-pick at all, Stolee still credited Gábor as the author of 4 patches out of 8.

   Anyway this new series contained 2 changes that improve the